-Benton County, formed in 1905, is in the south-central portion of Washington State, situated on the eastern slope of the Cascade Mountains with the Columbia River forming its north, south, and east boundaries (Figure 1).
-By 2020, Benton County's population is estimated to be approximately 200,000 people.
-The county seat is in the City of Prosser, with an estimated 2020 population of 6200 people.
-The Tri-Cities (Kennewick, Pasco, and Richland), located on the county's eastern border, have an overall population nearing 300,000 people.
-Approximately one third of the county's 1760 square miles of area is retained by various federal, state, and county governmental agencies.
+Benton County, formed in 1905, is in the southcentral portion of Washington State, situated on the eastern slope of the Cascade Mountains with the Columbia River forming its north, south, and east boundaries (Figure 1).
+Benton County's population is 209,300 (2021) people reflecting a 1.8% growth rate.
+The county seat is in the City of Prosser, with an estimated 2021 population of 6,452 people.
+The Tri-Cities (Kennewick, Pasco, and Richland), located on the county's eastern border, have an overall population nearing 308,800 people.
+Approximately one third of the county's 1,760 square miles of area is retained by various federal, state, and county governmental agencies.